spenserlee/oled_aegis/README.md

 * **System Tray Integration**: Taskbar icon for easy control
 * **Startup Support**: Automatically run when Windows starts

+## Download & Installation

+Download the latest `oled_aegis.exe` from the [Releases page](https://github.com/spenserlee/oled_aegis/releases).
+No installation required - simply run the executable.

+For convenient access, you can place it in any folder and create a shortcut, or add it to your Windows startup folder.

 ## Building

 Requires Visual Studio (2015 or later) with the C++ build tools installed.